plone/volto/docs/source/upgrade-guide/index.md

 In your add-ons and projects, we advise you to always use the public components provided by Volto, instead of directly using the support libraries packaged in Volto.
 ```

-### Remove the isDisabled from fields in the source content in babel view
+### Remove the disabled property from fields in the source content in babel view

 This change improves UX of the Babel view (translation form) since a disabled field cannot be selected to be copied over.